justeattakeaway/pie/apps/pie-docs/src/designers/how-we-support-you.md

 ### Mentoring

-With Mentoring, the business area designer in in charge of creating the component, following the contribution process outline in our [Contribution](/designers/contributing) section.
+With Mentoring, the business area designer is in charge of creating the component, following the contribution process outlined in our [Contribution](/designers/contributing) section.

 During this process, a PIE designer will support the business area designer by reviewing the work, offering help and providing feedback at any stage.